lamberta/devkit-doc/native/android-setup.md

 The first step to doing Android development with basil is to install the iOS plugin.
 At a command-line enter the command:

 ~~~
-$ basil install android
+$ basil install-android
 ~~~

 This downloads and installs the Android plugin for basil.
+The download may take some time since it is a large plugin, so please be patient.

 ## Setting Up Your Game Manifest